fuseio/fuse-studio/README.md

 npm start
 ```

-If your browser has an MetMask extension, that should be enought.
+If your browser has an MetaMask extension, that should be enought.

 ### Other configs